udhos/obj/README.md

 ```
 // libURL is an optional URL for issuing the lib location on error messages
-// materialString is a string containing the MTLLIB text
+// libString is a string containing the MTLLIB text

 String libURL = "http://some.example.com/path/to/lib.mtl";